treszkai/pelican-md-math/README.md

-# Convert math content: A Plugin for Pelican
+# Convert math content: a plugin for Pelican, an extension for Markdown

 Extension for Python-Markdown to convert math tags to math scripts, plus a plugin for the [Pelican static site generator](https://github.com/getpelican/pelican).